IPv4 local connections:

 Type "help" for help.

 Is your Cloud VPS slowing down your PostgreSQL instance?
 Liquid Web’s Dedicated Servers is the solution.
 Liquid Web’s server outmatches the competition on performance and support.
-Check out how our Dedicated Servers can skyrocket your site’s performance.
+Check out how our VPS server or Dedicated Servers can skyrocket your site’s performance.